Renaissance diplomacy: Compromise as a solution to conflict

 While this and many other recipes were prized for their medicinal value, it didn't take people long to realise that aqua vitae got them drunk.
 After one Irish nobleman died from taking a bit more aqua vitae than he should have, it was said that ‘it was not aqua vitae to him, but aqua mortis [water of death]'.
 No one knows if this gentleman was drinking aqua vitae for health or for pleasure.

 You can reference this text as

-Jovan Kurbalija, Byzantine diplomacy: The elixir of longevity, ‘Diplomacy and Technology: A historical journey’, 2021, DiploFoundation
+Jovan Kurbalija, Renaissance diplomacy: Compromise as a solution to conflict, 'Diplomacy and Technology: A historical journey', 2021, DiploFoundation

 Listen to the podcast or watch the recording of our June Masterclass Renaissance diplomacy: Compromise as a solution to conflict.
 Consult the PPT presentation.

 Recordings from all sessions are available on our YouTube channel.